dotlang/language/README.md

 - You must initialize sum type variables upon initialization.

 ## Named Types
+There must be a single space between `type` and name.
 You can use `type` to define new type based on an existing type.
 You can also use it to define a type alias.